solidrock-technology/docs/docs/releases/index.md

 ### Event Check-in

 From the event sidebar navigation you can access the check-in link that will load up the event arrivals and check-in pages.
-From here you can either scan a ticket's QR code to check-in an individual ticket or search for and entire order by entering the unique order reference to then check-in one or more tickets.
+From here you can either scan a ticket's QR code to check in an individual ticket or search for and entire order by entering the unique order reference to then check-in one or more tickets.

 ::: tip
 Checked-in tickets will be indicated as such within the backend event ticket list by a visual &check; symbol.